 This recipe assumes you know the basics of water bath canning.
 If not please check out this post on water bath canning basics.

-You’ll need lots of apples to make the mess worth it.
-Once you’ve got them home give them a quick bath to get off any bugs or dirt that hitched a ride home.
+Once you’ve made it home with your apples you should give them a quick bath to get off any bugs or dirt that hitched a ride home.
+My apples all came from abandoned trees and I know they weren’t treated with any sort of pesticides.

-Put the pot on the stove and pour in a few inches of water or apple juice and heat over medium low.
-Start cutting up the apples, cut small ones in half and larger ones in quarters.
+Put a large pot on the stove and pour in about an inch of water or apple juice and heat over medium-low.
+Start cutting up the apples, cut small ones in half and larger ones in quarters, and then dump them in the pot.

-Fill pint jars with hot sauce leaving a 1/2 inch head space, add lids and bands.
-Process for 20 minutes.
+Fill hot pint jars with hot applesauce leaving a 1/2 inch headspace, add lids and bands like usual and process for 20 minutes.

 - Water or Cider